KlausZhangjt/TSA-FX/docs/presentation/README.md

 ## Add page in jupyter notebook

 1. Add a new markdown cell
+~~2.
+Change the slide type to "Slide"~~

-2. Change the slide type to "Slide"
+> You don't need to change the slide type to "Slide" anymore.
+The generate.sh will do this for you.

 ## Convert jupyter notebook to slides